-- The rights to receive cash flows from the asset have expired; - The Group retains the right to receive cash flows from the asset, but has assumed an obligation to pay Them in full without material delay to a third party under a 'pass-through' arrangement; or - The Group has transferred its rights to receive cash flows from the asset and either - (a) has transferred substantially all the risks and rewards of the asset; or - (b) has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+- The rights to receive cash flows from the asset have expired; - The Group retains the right to receive cash flows from the asset, but has assumed an obligation to pay them in full without material delay to a third party under a 'pass-through' arrangement; or - The Group has transferred its rights to receive cash flows from the asset and either - (a) has transferred substantially all the risks and rewards of the asset; or - (b) has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

 When the Group has transferred its rights to receive cash flows from an asset and has neither transferred nor retained substantially all the risks and rewards of the asset nor transferred control of the asset, the asset is recognised to the extent of the Group's continuing involvement in the asset.
+Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration received that the Group could be required to repay.